HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 To get started, clone down this repo and run `npm install`.

-If you open up `src/index.js`, you will see that currently we are defining a `Home` component, and then rendering that component in the DOM.
+If you open up `src/index.js`, you will see that currently we are defining `Home` and `App` components, and then rendering the `App` component in the DOM.

 ```jsx
 // ./src/index.js